Emmy Noether: Recognition

-Noether's colleagues celebrated her fiftieth birthday in 1932, in typical mathematicians' style.
+Noether's colleagues celebrated her fiftieth birthday, in 1932, in typical mathematicians' style.
 Helmut Hasse dedicated an article to her in the Mathematische Annalen, wherein he confirmed her suspicion that some aspects of noncommutative algebra are simpler than those of commutative algebra, by proving a noncommutative reciprocity law.
 This pleased her immensely.
 He also sent her a mathematical riddle, which he called the "mμν-riddle of syllables".
 She solved it immediately, but the riddle has been lost.

 In September of the same year, Noether delivered a plenary address (großer Vortrag) on "Hyper-complex systems in their relations to commutative algebra and to number theory" at the International Congress of Mathematicians in Zürich.
 The congress was attended by 800 people, including Noether's colleagues Hermann Weyl, Edmund Landau, and Wolfgang Krull.
 There were 420 official participants and twenty-one plenary addresses presented.
 Apparently, Noether's prominent speaking position was a recognition of the importance of her contributions to mathematics.
 The 1932 congress is sometimes described as the high point of her career.

 Expulsion from Göttingen by Nazi Germany

 When Adolf Hitler became the German Reichskanzler in January 1933, Nazi activity around the country increased dramatically.
-At the University of Göttingen the German Student Association led the attack on the "un-German spirit" attributed to Jews and was aided by a privatdozent named Werner Weber, a former student of Noether.
+At the University of Göttingen, the German Student Association led the attack on the "un-German spirit" attributed to Jews and was aided by privatdozent and Noether's former student Werner Weber.
 Antisemitic attitudes created a climate hostile to Jewish professors.
 One young protester reportedly demanded: "Aryan students want Aryan mathematics and not Jewish mathematics."

-One of the first actions of Hitler's administration was the Law for the Restoration of the Professional Civil Service which removed Jews and politically suspect government employees (including university professors) from their jobs unless they had "demonstrated their loyalty to Germany" by serving in World War I. In April 1933 Noether received a notice from the Prussian Ministry for Sciences, Art, and Public Education which read: "On the basis of paragraph 3 of the Civil Service Code of 7 April 1933, I hereby withdraw from you the right to teach at the University of Göttingen."
+One of the first actions of Hitler's administration was the Law for the Restoration of the Professional Civil Service which removed Jews and politically suspect government employees (including university professors) from their jobs unless they had "demonstrated their loyalty to Germany" by serving in World War I. In April 1933, Noether received a notice from the Prussian Ministry for Sciences, Art, and Public Education which read: "On the basis of paragraph 3 of the Civil Service Code of 7 April 1933, I hereby withdraw from you the right to teach at the University of Göttingen."
 Several of Noether's colleagues, including Max Born and Richard Courant, also had their positions revoked.